benschwarz/sublime-bower/README.md

 ## Requirements

 * Install bower: `npm install bower -g`
-* Ensure that the bower binary is available in your path (type `bower` into your commandline)
+* Ensure that the bower binary is available in your path (type `bower` into your Terminal / Command prompt)
 * [Install msysgit](https://github.com/twitter/bower#a-note-for-windows-users) (Windows only)

 ## Installation